 Telogen effluvium is one of the most common causes of diffuse hair shedding.
 It happens when many hair follicles shift into the resting (telogen) phase at the same time.
-A few months later, those hairs shed—often noticeably in the shower, on a brush, or on your pillow.
+A few months later, those hairs shed often noticeably in the shower, on a brush, or on your pillow.
 In most cases, the follicles are not permanently damaged and regrowth can occur.

-Medical note: This article is for general education Not sure if it’s TE or diffuse alopecia areata?
-Read: Diffuse AA vs Telogen Effluvium: How to Tell. and does not provide personal medical advice.
+Medical note: This article is for general education and does not provide personal medical advice.
+If you are not sure whether this is telogen effluvium or diffuse alopecia areata, read: Diffuse AA vs Telogen Effluvium: How to Tell.
 If you want the full site roadmap, start here: Hair Loss (Complete Guide).
+Full shedding roadmap: Hair Shedding Hub.

 Quick navigation